 • In-depth exposure to organic farming in India along with one-stop access to global thinking, research and practice on organic farming from around the world.

-• Ready access to work being done by governments worldwide to convert agriculture to organic methods which will enable us to identify areas where governments can start funding changes to strengthen organic agriculture.
+• Ready access to work being done by governments worldwide to convert agriculture to organic methods

 • See first-hand the planning for converting an entire country's agriculture to organic.